UnsavoryMaggot/Faxanadu-Retranslation/README.md

-Welcome to Faxanadu Restoration/Retranslation/Save Patch v1.07.F+!
+Welcome to Faxanadu Restoration/Retranslation/Save Patch v1.08+!

 Use LITE to patch Restoration or Retranslation v1.04, OR use NES to patch a Faxanadu (J) ROM to begin!

 Faxanadu Change Log

+v1.08
+- New Game+ now works as intended.
+Maybe.
+XD

 v1.07.F+
 - New Game+